gianinh50364/Credit-Card-Approval-Pred/README.md

 The objective of credit card approval prediction is to develop a model that can accurately predict whether a credit card application should be approved or rejected based on various features and applicant information.
 The aim is to automate the decision-making process and assist financial institutions in making informed and consistent credit card approval decisions.

 ## Method used
-* Explodatory data analysis
+* Exploratory data analysis
 * Univariate analysis
 * Bivariate analysis
-* Model deployment
+* Machine learning algorithms

 ## Conclusion